Sudo-Ivan/SECTR-Bot-Roadmap/README.md

 # SECTR Bot Roadmap

+This repository is used for tracking SECTR Bot issues, features and users may also request features here.

 ## Overview

 The SECTR Bot is a Discord bot that is designed to integrate with various different AI technologies, specifically SECTR platform and SECTR AI to provide intelligence capabilties using OSINT and other data sources.